-Figure 2.5: Business births and deaths 2012-2018 within Eastleigh Borough
+Figure 2.5: Business births and deaths 2012-2020 within Eastleigh Borough

-Source: ONS, Business Demography 2018 (released November 2020)
+Source: ONS, Business Demography 2019 (released December 2021)

-2.4.4 The rate of business survival within the Borough is measured in terms of the proportion of businesses from 2013 that remained active after a number (one to five) of years.
-The rates are relatively high compared to the county, regional and national rates (see Figure 2.6).
-This indicates that local businesses are relatively robust when compared to business survival rates within the wider region and beyond.
+2.4.4 The rate of business survival within the Borough is measured in terms of the proportion of businesses from 2015 that remained active after a number (one to five) of years.
+The rates are relatively high particularly when compared to the national rates (see Figure 2.6).
+This indicates that local businesses are relatively robust when compared to business survival rates at a national level.